 Chaparral is a somewhat small town located in the state of New Mexico.
 With a population of 14,878 people and two constituent neighborhoods, Chaparral is the 14th largest community in New Mexico.

-Unlike some towns, Chaparral isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Chaparral are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Chaparral is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Chaparral is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Chaparral who work in healthcare suport services (11.50%), teaching (9.05%), and office and administrative support (8.95%).

 In Chaparral, just 11.26% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.